jabrail-chumakov/Robot-simulator-in-ROS/README.md

 ### Controller file ###

-- We update our speed each time, meaning that our new_speed is equal to old_speed + 0.25.
-Besides that, we compare our new_speed with old_speed each time, in order to prevent it from going in reverse direction.
-For example if new_speed is negative, then it should stop, meaning that new_speed is equal to zero.
+- We update our speed each time, meaning that our `new_speed` is equal to `old_speed + 0.25`.
+Besides that, we compare our `new_speed` with `old_speed` each time, in order to prevent it from going in reverse direction.
+For example if `new_speed` is negative, then it should stop, meaning that `new_speed` is equal to zero.

 ### Case 2 ###